Are These The 13 Best Tiny Croatia Villages And Towns?

 When visiting the Rastoke area, we recommend that you don’t skip the source of the Slunjcica River.
 Located about 5 kilometers south of Slunj, the spring is a small lake at the end of an underground karst river.
 There’s a beautiful hiking trail from the old town of Slovin, just a few hundred meters from Rastoke, to the source of the Slunjcica River.
 The trail is just over 7 kilometers (2.5 hours) one way, so you should dedicate an afternoon to this excursion.
 On the way, you’ll enjoy gorgeous riverside scenery, woodland passages, and charming bridges.

-Combining beautiful nature with historical buildings, Rastoke is unique.
+Rastoke is unique because it combines beautiful nature with historical buildings.
 It’s exceptionally picturesque and small enough to visit in a couple of hours—truly the perfect stopping point between Plitvice Lakes and Zagreb.

 Tiny Croatia Villages and Towns - Kumrovec, Croatia Travel Blog